selwynpolit/d9book/book/routes.md

      _permission: 'access content'
 ```
 ### Controller

-This is the PHP function that takes info from the HTTP request and
-constructs and returns an HTTP response (as a Symfony ResponseObject).
-The controller contains your logic to render the content of the page.
+A controller is a PHP class that contains methods that generate a response to an `HTTP request`.
+In the example above, the controller is `HelloWorldController` and the method is `helloWorld()`.
+The controller is in a file called `HelloWorldController.php` in the `src/Controller` directory of the module.

-The controller  will usually return a render array but they can return an HTML page, an XML document, a serialized JSON array, an image, a redirect, a 404 error or almost anything else.
+Controllers usually return a [render array](render#overview), but can return an HTML page, an XML document, a [serialized JSON array](#return-json-data-from-a-route), an image, a redirect, a 404 error or almost anything else.

 A simple render array looks like this: